textilemakerspace/textilemakerspace.github.io/src/equipment/brother-pe800.md

 The Textile Makerspace has a full range of basic colors of embroidery thread.
 There's a number on the top of each spool that corresponds to the number that I'll give you for the color(s) I want you to thread me with.
 If you can't find an exact match, you can look for something close.

 ## Tricks and tips
-Fun fact: the bobbin thread color actually doesn't matter, because there's just so many stitches with an embroidery that you can't see it (unlike with a regular sewing machine).
+Fun fact: the bobbin thread color actually doesn't matter (unless you're using the built-in fonts), because there's just so many stitches with an embroidery that you can't see it (unlike with a regular sewing machine).
 What *does* matter is that it needs to be polyester thread (any color embroidery thread will do), or I'm probably going to jam.

 If I run low on bobbin thread in the middle of an embroidery, don't panic: you can replace the bobbin and I'll pick up where I left off (or you can choose to go back a few stitches).